 The point is that there are a lot of different things we can do with our emotions.
 Emotions don’t dictate a strict behavioral response.

 One of my favorite concepts is the distinction between fault and responsibility.
-Just because something bad happened, it doesn’t always mean it is your fault.
+Just because something bad happened, doesn’t always mean it is your fault.
 Emotions fall into this category.

 If you told your boyfriend 1 million times to clean the dishes and he still isn’t doing it then it’s not your fault if you get angry.
 It just happened.